Do you hate trying to come up with secure passwords? Do you hate trying to remember them?

 The next area to set up in Dashlane is your personal information.
 Click on the “Contact” button under “Personal Info.”
 From here you can set up identities, phone numbers, addresses, and websites.
 All of this information is used for filling in forms and saving you from having to type it out each time.

 Under “Personal Info” you can click on “IDs” to add your identification details.
-This includes passport, driver’s license, social security, and other IDs.
+This includes a passport, driver’s license, social security, and other IDs.
 Just click the “Add new” button and fill out your information.

 If you want to securely store your payment information click on the “Payments” button under “Wallet.”
 From here click “Add new.”
 You can add credit and debit cards, PayPal information, and bank accounts.
 This will save you a lot of time filling out payment information.